chrisbillson/NUnitRetry-ReqnrollPlugin/README.md

 All options that can be used against an individual scenario can also be applied like this at the feature level.
 If a `@Retry` tag exists on both the feature and a scenario within that feature, the tag on the scenario will take precedent over the one on the feature.
 This is useful if you wanted all scenarios in a feature to be retried by default but for some cases also wanted to wait some time before each retry attempt.
-You can also use this to prevent a specific scenario not be retried, even though it is within a feature with a `@Retry` tag, by adding `@Retry(1)` to the scenario.
+You can also use this to prevent a specific scenario from being retried, even though it is within a feature with a `@Retry` tag, by adding `@Retry(1)` to the scenario.

 ### Scenarios (and outlines)
 Above any scenario or scenario outline that should be retried, add a `@retry` tag, e.g: